top of page

 PRIMARY INSTRUCTOR, "COGNITIVE SCIENCE AND PHILOSOPHY"

-Intermediate Undergraduate Course, Columbia University, New York City
+Undergraduate Course, Columbia University, New York City

 Spring 2024